Improving operational efficiency in banking (2023)

 The lines between humans and technology are blurring.
-The introduction of fintech has disrupted financial services with its superior accessibility and innovation.
+The introduction of fintech (finance tech) has disrupted financial services with its superior accessibility and innovation.
 Traditional banking services are scrambling to adjust and retain their hold, with gig economy, cryptocurrency, and blockchain further testing the mettle of the industry.

 From the customers' side, there is a rapid shift towards digital banking.
 Omnichannel support, chatbots, and tailored experiences are just a few of the services that the modern customer demands, and while banks have launched digital banking services, they are yet to achieve end-to-end digital transformation.
 Especially in back and middle office departments.